jwellone/ConfirmationInspectorGUI/README.md

 # ConfirmationInspectorGUI
-Can check the member variables and properties of the specified instance on the Inspector.
+Check the member variables and properties of the specified instance on the Inspector.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.